Illuminates of Thanateros: Ourano-Barbarian

-Ice magick controversy
+Ice magick schism

 In the early 1990s the order experienced a schism as a result of conflicts about the doctrine of 'ice magick', a major proponent of which was Ralph Tegtmeier.

 Peter Carroll learned more about the racial doctrines that Tegtmeier was teaching, and criticized him for it.
-That led to an untenable conflict between Carroll and Tegtmeier, which culminated in Tegtmeier and all of his followers seceding from the IoT.
+That led to an untenable conflict between Carroll and Tegtmeier, which culminated in Tegtmeier and all of his followers seceding.
 The vast majority of German and Swiss members left the order, which constituted about 30% of the order's total membership.
 Ralph Tegtmeier and a few others were subsequently excommunicated.

+Recent

 After publishing Liber Kaos, Carroll retired from active participation in the order, though he remains on good terms with many of the longstanding members.

+The group claims to have been "constantly evolving" and grown highly diverse, and has grown to include local representations in additional regions such as Bulgaria, France, Greece, Poland.
+It maintains various social media channels and regularly offers events that are open to non-members.

+The order organizes local groups (Temples) and larger meetings where members can take part in magical work in group context: “IOT Temples are autonomous, provided they follow a few basic rules, which keep the IOT’s identity intact.
+This means that there isn’t a single type of work that all Temples will engage in – each is an affinity group with its own specifications.
+Throughout the Pact, the variety of working paradigms and magical models used is quite extensive”.